 The WWNF is located in the northeast corner of Oregon and spills into western Idaho.
 There are no developed WWNF campgrounds within the Study Area.
 The primary draw of WWNF visitors to the Study Area is the nearby Eagle Cap Wilderness.
 There are approximately 535 miles of trails within the 350,461-acre wilderness.
 To access the Eagle Cap Wilderness from the Wallowa Lake area, recreationists pass through PacifiCorp land on trails developed and maintained by the Forest Service.
 Most begin their trip at the Wallowa Lake Trailhead, which is also located on PacifiCorp land.
 People travelling to the wilderness via the East Fork Wallowa River Canyon take the East Fork Trail (WWNF Trail No. 1804), which crosses over and near the Project penstock at several locations and passes near the Project dam and forebay area.
-Recreationists accessing the wilderness via the West Fork Wallowa River Canyon (and going to Chief Joseph Mountain) also start at the Wallowa Lake Trailhead.
+Recreationists accessing the wilderness via the Wallowa Lake Trailhead.
 Instead of branching off to the left to access the East Fork Trail, they continue up the ridge south of Pacific Park Campground where the West Fork Trail intersects with the Chief Joseph Mountain Trail and the user-created trails on the ridge west of Pacific Park